oslocyclotronlab/OCL_GEANT4/README.md

 [![DOI](https://zenodo.org/badge/44380221.svg)](https://zenodo.org/badge/latestdoi/44380221)
 (DOI for the latest release.
 Earlier verions can be cited by a specific "version" DOI, if necessary)

+Note that the CAD geometry files (see more information below) are stored with [git lfs](https://git-lfs.github.com/).
+If you don't have git lfs, you will receive an [error like this](https://github.com/oslocyclotronlab/OCL_GEANT4/issues/21).

  This simluation implements OSCARS LaBr3:Ce Scint.
 Detectors
  The energy spectra are saved in a root tree.

  # 1- GEOMETRY DEFINITION

-   The general geometry is constructed in the DetectorConstruction class, with a helper class for each element (LaBr3s, Frame, SiRi ...)
+   The general geometry is constructed in the DetectorConstruction class, with a helper class for each element (LaBr3s, Frame, SiRi ...).
+The geoetry is either implemented as Constructed Solids Geometry (CSG), or from the CAD drawings via GDML files.
+The CSG implementation is less precise, but much faster.

-   You can chose which detectors should be present by setting them to TRUE/FALSE in the DetectorConstruction class
+   You can chose which elements should be present by following commands in the macro:

+   Further seetings are available to customize the detector geometry, like `/OCL/det/useCADFrameOuter true` or `/OCL/det/useCADFrameOuter false` to use/exclude the CAD version of the "outer" frame.
+More commands can be found [here](OCL_macro_cmd.txt).

    The LaBr3 setup consists of a cylinder containing the LaBr3 crystal, and outer ring with shielding, a lit in front side of the detector and